If You Related to Francesca Bridgerton’s Orgasm Difficulties, You’re Not Alone

 But seriously, when are we going to get better polyamorous representation on TV?
 When are writers and producers going to start actually, you know, talking to polyamorous people?

-On “Suttard,” Fundamental Incompatibilities, and Happy Ever After
+Richard and Sutton: Fundamental Incompatibilities, and Happy Ever After

-So far, so romantic?
+So far, so romantic, right?
 But…

 Having children is one of those things.
-(Others might include getting married or not, being monogamous or not, and possibly even political affiliation.)
+Others might include getting married or not, being monogamous or not, and possibly even political affiliation.

 Some things are just deal breakers.
 Some things should be deal-breakers.
 Because in reality, much as we want to believe that love conquers all, it doesn’t.
 Love doesn’t conquer wanting different things in uncompromisable situations.
 You can’t have half a child.
 You can’t be half married.
 Love, however real and powerful, doesn’t make these incompatibilities go away or create the potential for a compromise where there is none.
+Sutton and Richard’s ending neatly sidesteps this reality.

 The writers gave us what we wanted.
 Find me a single fan who didn’t let out a collective “awwww” at this moment: